But once you get up to the 500+ gallon size, you have a decision to make…

 Because aboveground tanks are higher up, they are safer for flooding conditions.
 Aboveground tanks stand a few inches off the ground and are bolted down at the feet.

-Choose the 500 gallon propane tank that works best for you
+500 gallon propane tank that works best for you

 Both aboveground and underground propane tanks have their pros and cons, it really comes down to what’s right for your property and your personal preference.
 Whether you decide on an aboveground or underground propane tank, makes sure you choose the right size for you.